megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

 If the proxy is implemented by the consumer or downstream component, functioning as an anticorruption layer, then it intercepts outgoing requests and translates them to a language that the upstream supplier can understand.
 It does the same with the incoming responses from upstream: it translates them to a language that the consumer can understand.

 If the proxy is implemented by the supplier or upstream component, it functions as an open-host service.
-It takes the incoming requests that come using the published language and translates them to the supplier's internal one.
+It takes the incoming requests that arrive using the published language and translates them to the supplier's internal one.
 Then, outgoing responses get translated to the published language.

 ![Synchronous proxy](designing-software-architecture-ddd-part-3/synchronous-proxy.png)
 *In essence, a proxy is nothing more than a component that sits between two other components and translates the messages passing between them.*